aospapp/aosp/external/pigweed/pw_persistent_ram/docs.rst

 are initialized in RAM.

 The preferred way to clear Persistent RAM is to simply zero entire persistent RAM sections and/or memory regions.
-Pigweed's persistents containers have picked integrity checks which work with zerod memory, meaning they do not hold a value after zeroing.
+Pigweed's persistent containers have picked integrity checks which work with zeroed memory, meaning they do not hold a value after zeroing.
 Alternatively containers can be individually cleared.

 The boot sequence itself is tightly coupled to the number of persistent sections